 - A mortgage redemption statement (if you are paying off your current mortgage early)

-Halifax will advise you further on the documents you need for your remortgage, alternatively, read our guide What information will I need to get a mortgage?
+Halifax will advise you further on the documents you need for your remortgage, alternatively, get in touch with our team of advisors.

 Remortgage at the right time to avoid fees

 Making sure that you remortgage at the right time is important if you want to avoid any unnecessary fees or higher interest rates.
 If you switch mortgages early, you may have to pay the Halifax early repayment charge (ERC).
 However, if you remortgage too late, you will be moved onto the Halifax standard variable rate (SVR) at the end of your current mortgage deal.
 The SVR is a much higher rate than any fixed-rate deal and your monthly payments will increase by quite a bit.

 It always makes sense to get some expert mortgage advice and start your remortgage journey 3 months – 5 months before your existing Halifax mortgage deal is up.
 Doing this means that you should be able to move onto your chosen new mortgage deal just as your current fixed rate comes to an end.

 Halifax Early Repayment Charges

 Below is a table which lists the early repayment charge amounts for Halifax over the fixed term.

 |Fixed Rate Deal Period - (Halifax Early Repayment Charges)|

 This information is correct and true as of the 5th of December 2022.
 These charges are applicable on new mortgages with the lender and could be different for existing/historical mortgages.